Interview with Brad Hamann,

 What is your future with Hamann Sense, LLC?

 The future is very bright with an outstanding client base and more flexibility to focus on them.
 The business is exactly where I thought it would be at this point.
 In some ways, it has beaten expectations as I turned my Illinois business from full-time to referral-based.
 The future of Hamann Sense will allow my clients the opportunity to enjoy maximum efficiency and effective communication in a competitive market.
-This brokerage is not volume-based like most, but instead, it is a boutique brokerage meaning that it will continue to be personalized and tailored to the client, for whom this is all about.
+This brokerage is not volume-based like most, but instead, it is a boutique brokerage.
+This means that it will continue to be personalized and tailored to the client, for whom this is all about.
 I also anticipate more time invested into land, income-producing properties, and potential property management.